kevlewis08/nyc_parks_check-/README.md

 Finally once a park is selected, a slideshow will play of all community pictures and pictures of the area. under the slideshow will reveal the address to the park, an overall rating of 5 stars and reviews from people that have visted, and local mta/train stops that are nearby the area.

+Task for c++:
-"   "rated reviews from people that have visited" will also be on the site.
+"rated reviews from people that have visited" will also be on the site.
-    - Produce random reviews using a random function,
+    - Produce random reviews using a random function. (done)
-    - Random function for amount of reviews shown (at least 5-10 reviews for each park),
+    - Random function for amount of reviews shown (at least 5-10 reviews for each park), (random functions is complete, the amount of reviews for each park is still something to be worked on.
+I plan on making a random function for each park but it make more sense to just leave it how it is.)
-    - Over 30 reviews will be listed in code for random to decide and can be used but when the review is displayed there will be different names that will show with the review.
+    - Over 30 reviews (10 for each one which is good, bad, average) will be listed in code for random to decide and can be used but when the review is displayed there will be different names that will show with the review. all I have to do is add more reviews.

     names for review:
     (60 names inputed to random (30/30.
 30 for firstname, 30 for lastname.)